-- 2.1.1 The project contribution to realising the potential of individuals and to providing new skills and career perspectives. - Overall aim is to show an understanding of how participating in the RISE project will help the Staff to enhance their potential and improve their career prospects - Present an analysis of how participating will affect the Staff, e.g.: - New knowledge gained (e.g. research skills, transferable skills) - Mobility to academic/non-academic sector and/or organisations outside Europe (i.e. experiencing different research environments) - Improved understanding of the benefits of international and/or cross-sectoral research - Opening their eyes to new career options, particularly outside academia - Raising their profile through networking, research outputs and communication activities to different target groups (including the media & general public) - Make a tangible link between your programme's elements and EU policies about research careers/employability - Sample EU policies are embedded in the EU Policy Boxes throughout this handbook.
+- 3.1.1 Describe how the action contributes to realising the potential of individuals and provides new skills, enhances their knowledge and career perspectives. - The overall aim is to show an understanding of how participating in the RISE project will help the Staff to enhance their potential and improve their career prospects - Present an analysis of how participating will affect the Staff, e.g.: - New knowledge gained (e.g. research skills, transferable skills) - Mobility to academic/non-academic sector and/or organisations outside Europe (i.e. experiencing different research environments) - Improved understanding of the benefits of international and/or crosssectoral research - o Opening their eyes to new career options, particularly outside academia - Raising their profile through networking, research outputs and communication activities to different target groups (including the media & general public) - Make a tangible link between your programme's elements and EU policies about research careers/employability - Sample EU policies are embedded in the EU Policy Boxes throughout this handbook.

-- The human resources development potential is described generically, without clear planning. - At 1 month long, ESR secondments are deemed too short to create an impact in terms of providing new skills and career perspectives. - It has not been convincingly described how the project will contribute to realising the potential of practitioners with new skills and career perspectives. - The new career perspectives are not appropriately addressed, without a clear indication of what new opportunities in the job market will be result from this work.
+- The human resources development potential is described generically, without clear planning. - 1 month long ESR secondments are deemed too short to create an impact in terms of providing new skills and career perspectives. - It has not been convincingly described how the project will contribute to realising the potential of practitioners with new skills and career perspectives. - The new career perspectives are not appropriately addressed, without a clear indication of what new opportunities in the job market will be result from this work.